Top Three Legal Questions About EmploymentSave as Favorite

 Generally, under the law you do not need to disclose anything about your diagnosis to a current or potential employer.
-There are, however, a couple of situations when you are required to reveal some information:
+There are, however, a couple of situations when you are required to reveal some information about your medical condition:

-The Family and Medical Leave Act (FMLA) requires employers with 50 or more employees in a 75-mile radius to give 12 weeks of unpaid, but job and benefit protected leave to employees who have worked for them at least 12 months, for 1250 hours.
+The Family and Medical Leave Act (FMLA) requires employers with 50 or more employees in a 75-mile radius to give 12 weeks of unpaid, but job and benefit protected leave to employees who have worked for them at least 12 months, and in the last 12 months worked at least 1,250 hours.
 If you are requesting leave through the FMLA, you will have to disclose that you are unable to work due to a serious medical condition.
 You do not, however, have to disclose your specific diagnosis.
 If you only want to give the minimum information required with an employer, make sure to share that preference with your physician or health care provider who, trying to be helpful, might share more than necessary on a form requested by your employer.

 The Americans with Disabilities Act (ADA) prohibits federal, state, and private employers with 15 or more employees from discriminating in any employment practices against qualified employees with disabilities.
 Cancer can be considered a disability under the ADA, although it is determined on a case-by-case basis.
 The ADA requires employers to provide reasonable accommodations to eligible employees.
 A reasonable accommodation is any change or adjustment in the work environment, or to the way things are customarily done, that enables an individual with a disability to enjoy equal benefit and employment opportunities.
 If you are requesting a reasonable accommodation, then you will have to show medical evidence that you have a disability (to be covered under the ADA) that requires a reasonable accommodation (it is necessary to perform the essential functions of your job).
-It is not necessary to disclose the details of your diagnosis, only information showing that you have a serious medical illness that qualifies as a disability.
+It may not be necessary to disclose the details of your diagnosis, but you will likely have to provide enough information to show that you have a serious medical condition that qualifies as a disability.

 Employers may, however, ask about your ability to perform job-related functions if the questions are not designed to elicit disability-related information.
 For example, a potential employer may not ask you if you took FMLA leave or sick time at a previous job, or how much time you took off.
 If you choose to disclose that you had or have a disability, potential employers can only ask whether you will need an accommodation to perform the essential functions of the job.